CACI-International/ergo/ergolang/user_guide/src/details/syntax.md

 :a -> b
 :[a,b] = 1
 ```
-In a pattern expression (the left side of `=` and `->`), a colon preceding an
-expression will cause the expression to be evaluated as a _normal_ expression
+A colon preceding an expression will cause the expression to be evaluated and
-and used as a key to create a binding in the current scope.
+used as a key to create a binding in the current scope.
 A set expression
 evaluates to an unbound value which, when bound, will populate the set value in
 all expressions that have captured the binding with a get expression.